Codecademy/docs/content/cybersecurity/concepts/nmap/terms/udp-scan/udp-scan.md

 ---
 Title: 'UDP Scan'
-Description: 'Scans (only) the UDP Ports of a target, which aren't scanned in a regular scan.
+Description: 'Scans (only) the UDP Ports of a target, which are not scanned in a regular scan.
 Can be combined with any TCP scan'
 Subjects:
   - 'Computer Science'
   - 'Networking'